 Justin leads our public relations practice.
 He works on high-stakes public, media and stakeholder relations files, and helps set the direction of many of our projects.
 He started his career in politics and then had a stint at another agency before co-founding Berlin in 2012.
 He is a big-picture thinker with a very clear understanding of media, politics and public sentiment in Alberta, and knows how to move the needle for clients when they have a lot at stake.
 As a transplanted Calgarian he insists he’s not becoming an Oilers fan, but really, they’re hard not to like these days.

-Amy is an Account Manager and also our Account Team Lead.
+Amy is our Account Supervisor and also our Account Team Lead.
 She keeps an eye on things around here to make sure we do what we said by the time we said we would.
 She’s also a highly skilled and experienced communicator, having worked as a Communications Director at the Alberta Legislature and also for several years at City Hall in a Councillor’s office.
-She recently helped start a rogue Community League-ish entity called SEDO (South East of DOwntown) that has no planning committee or building, but does go on pub crawls.
+She recently helped start a rogue Community League-ish entity called SEDO (South East of Downtown) that has no planning committee or building, but does go on pub crawls.

 Elizabeth manages the workflow in our creative department and Art Directs on client work.
 She has a keen eye for detail, which is put to good use ensuring the design work is just right before it leaves the shop.
 She is that altogether rare specimen—an Art Director who can also write—which is a great asset in her work on strategy and concepting.
 Elizabeth has grown with Berlin.
 She has been on our team since the very early days of the company when the office was in a leaky basement.
 Elizabeth has been compared at times to a wise old owl, which is kind of funny but also kind of true.